 Dispel Those Myths About Creative Writing

 Have you ever fallen prey to any of these myths about writing?
-Are there other myths about writing that you’ve noticed?
+Are there other myths about writing that you’ve encountered?
 Share your thoughts and experiences by leaving a comment, and keep writing.